Nethraa24/WDM_EXP6/README.md

-from nltk.corpus import stopwords import string import nltk nltk.download('punkt') nltk.download('stopwords')
+from nltk.corpus import stopwords import string import nltk

+nltk.download('punkt')
+nltk.download('stopwords')

-# Sample documents
+# Sample documents stored in a dictionary
-documents = [
+documents = {
-    "This is the first document.",
+    "doc1": "This is the first document.",
-    "This document is the second document.",
-    "And this is the third one.",
+    "doc2": "This document is the second document.", "doc3": "And this is the third one.",
-    "Is this the first document?",
+    "doc4": "Is this the first document?",
-]
+}

 # Preprocessing function to tokenize and remove stopwords/punctuation
 def preprocess_text(text):